 Accountability (SBDM)

-As directed by Policy 02.442, each school shall provide to the Board a school improvement plan to include, but not be limited to, the school's goals and its plan for achieving them.
+As directed by Policy 02.442, each school shall provide to the Board a Comprehensive School Improvement Plan to include, but not be limited to, the school's goals and its plan for achieving them.

 Annual Report

 In keeping with Board Policy 02.442, each school council shall annually report to the Board regarding the progress toward achieving the goals and desired outcomes and meeting the needs identified in the improvement plan.